INITIAL SCREENING

 Additional tests are needed to support a diagnosis

-• The urinary-free cortisol (UFC) test may be less reliable in patients suspected of having an adrenal source of hypercortisolism, since these patients will often have normal UFC results4,7
+• The urinary-free cortisol (UFC) test may be less reliable in people suspected of having an adrenal source of hypercortisolism, since these people will often have normal UFC results5,6

-• The Endocrine Society Guidelines recommend a 1-mg DST rather than the UFC test for patients suspected of having an adrenal source of hypercortisolism5
+• The Endocrine Society Guidelines recommend a 1-mg DST rather than the UFC test for people suspected of having an adrenal source of hypercortisolism2

-• The late-night salivary cortisol test may have a low sensitivity for predicting the presence of adrenal autonomous cortisol secretion8
+• The late-night salivary cortisol test may have a low sensitivity for predicting the presence of adrenal autonomous cortisol secretion7

 SIGN UP